Should I choose Admin-led or Nurse-led Day-1 Absence Reporting?

 Admin-led vs. Nurse-led

 On one hand, there is the notion that having a 24/7 access to qualified nurses over the phone will help the employee return to work much faster.
-The nurses on the phone provide a primary care service to the employee, in a similar way as the free NHS 111 Helpline offers.
+The nurses on the phone provide a primary care service to the employee.
+The service is organised in a similar way to the free NHS 111 Helpline offers.
 However, this approach does not provide any management advice to the employer.

 Advice from a regular nurse provided at the point of absence registration can complicate the management procedure of individuals with a concerning absence pattern.
 If an employee is recommended bed rest by a nurse when they report their absence, it can become difficult for the line manager to raise concerns about that employee’s absence level or pattern of absence and even more difficult to take formal action.